Sphereon-Opensource/OID4VC-demo/README.md

 #### This is a demo to showcase our OpenID for Verifiable Credentials libraries and components.

 **Please note that this is not intended as production code.
-It is a relative simple implementation to show how the
+It is a relative simple implementation to show how the OID4VC technologies, SIOPv2 (peer to peer authentication), OID4VP (Verification), OID4VCI (Issuance) end Presentation Exchange (requirements by verifiers) work.**

 ## Overview

 In this document we're going to show you step by step what you have to do to set your own VCI demo up.

-The demo consists of 2 components, which can be found in the packages folder.
+The demo consists of 3 components, which can be found in the packages folder.

 - The agent using our [SSI-SDK](https://github.com/Sphereon-OpenSource/SSI-SDK), responsible for key-management, DIDs, Presentation Exchange storage, Issuer Metadata Storage, as well as